omgmog/omgmog.github.com/_reviews/posts/2016/2016-09-08-chuwi-vi10-plus-review.md

 ---
-title: "Windows 10 tablet on the cheap: The Chuwi Vi10 Plus"
+title: "The Chuwi Vi10 Plus Windows and Android Tablet"
 redirect_from: /post/chuwi-vi10-plus-review/
 ---